Amundi Asset Management: AMUNDI ETF - Important Information - Liquidation on Amundi Fund - 27/04/2023

 The suspension of secondary markets will happen on 20/04/2023 after the trading session.
 Please refer to the table below for the list of impacted tickers:

-ETF Name ISIN Ticker Trading Stock Last Trading Currency Exchange Day Lyxor MSCI China ESG Leaders Extra (DR) UCITS ETF - LU1900069136 ASIC LN USD LSE 20/04/2023 USD
+ETF Name ISIN Ticker Trading Stock Exchange Last Trading Currency Day Amundi MSCI Europe Ex UK UCITS ETF DR - EUR LU1681043326 AEXK LN GBX London Stock 20/04/2023 (C) Exchange

 -- Timetable of the liquidation: